pengwingokla/MetaAI-segment-anything-model/assignment-2-video-search/README.md

 ## 1.0 Video library
 Refer to /1-youtube-downloader/app-YouTube-Downloader-with-GUI.py
+Download video and subtitles using Pytube and YouTube-Transcript-Api.

 ## 2.1 Preprocess the video
 Refer to /1-youtube-downloader/app-extract-frames.py

+## 2.2 Detecting objects
+Refer to /2-detect-objects/download-custom-img && /2-detect-objects/Yolov8-custom

 1. Download COCO Dataset - Common Objects in Context https://cocodataset.org/#download
 2. Add images and class labesl for YOLOv8 to train